 - having skin-to-skin contact with someone who has the virus

 - sharing items such as lip balm, tableware, or toothbrushes

-Both forms of the virus enter the nerve cells of the body where they remain for life.
-The virus tends to lay dormant, or asleep, in the cells until something wakes it up and causes an outbreak of symptoms.
+Both forms of the virus enter the nerve cells of the body, where they remain for life.
+The virus tends to lie dormant, or asleep, in the cells until something activates it and causes an outbreak of symptoms.

 Factors that can lead to an outbreak include: